ZhouyangJia/SmartLog/README.md

 ---

 ### Introduction
-*SmartLog* is log automation tool.
-Through learning from logging rules from existing logs, *SmartLog* can decide whether to log a given code snippet or not , and finally inserts logging statement when necessary.
+*SmartLog* is a log automation tool.
+Through learning logging rules from existing logs, *SmartLog* can decide whether to log a given code snippet or not , and finally inserts logging statement when necessary.

 ### Usage